-Should archaeological artifacts or human remains be found within the work area, all work in the vicinity of the discovery is to be halted and the Ministry of Tourism and Culture, Heritage Libraries Branch, Heritage Operations, Development Plans Review and/or the Ontario Ministry of Consumer and Commercial Relations, Registrar of Cemeteries contacted.
+Should archaeological artifacts or human remains be found within the work area, all work in the vicinty of the discovery is to be halted and the Ministry of Tourism and Culture, Heritage Libraries Branch, Heritage Operations, Development Plans Review and/or the Ontario Ministry of Consumer and Commercial Relations, Registrar of Cemeteries contacted.
 Work is to be discontinued until such time as the site has been investigated and cleared by a qualified party (archaeologist, police, other).

-There are no protected properties, significant archaeological resources, or designated heritage resources at or within the prescribed offsets as set out in O.Reg.
+There are no protected properties, archaeological resources or designated heritage resources at or within the prescribed offsets as set out in O.Reg.
 359/09 identified at this time.
-The artefacts found had limited heritage cultural value.
+The artefacts found as part of the Phase2 archaeological investigation had limited heritage cultural value.
 Therefore there are no adverse effects and no mitigation measures required.
-Due to the age of the dwelling onsite (constructed circa 1870), a cultural heritage impact assessment has been completed.
-The proposed solar array development was determined to not have any negative impact on the farmhouse, bank barn or any of the cultural heritage attributes associated with the subject property.